passthejoe/classical-strings/README.md

 **Update on Dec.
 6, 2020:** The Augustine Red set is still going strong.
 I still am using the treble strings from the Gold set.
 The Red basses are still holding their intonation, and they sound appreciably bright.
 They don't look worn.

 I cut off my right-hand nails and am working on my no-nails technique for classical guitar with these strings.
 Using the sound of Emilio Pujol on the few recordings I have access to, the attack seems much harder, yet more precise.

+**Update on Feb.
+22, 2020:** I grew and subsequently cut my nails again.
+The bare-fingers technique *can* be much harder than the nails technique.
+According to some players, you really need to *move* the strings — in the literal sense — to get the right tone and volume.
+I have been playing less classical and more steel-string lately, so it's not much of an issue.
+I did pick up the classical a few times in the past couple of weeks, and the strings sound pretty good.
+The initial brightness is pretty much gone, but the strings sound OK, don't look worn, and intonate well.
+The trebles are great, and I probably don't have to change them if I don't want to.